kinnay/NintendoClientsWiki/LAN-Protocol.md

 | 0x1 | 11 | Padding (always 0) |

 ## Crypto Challenge
 In Pia version 5.7 and later, the [browse request](#0-browse-request) contains a cryptographic challenge that must be correctly answered in the [browse reply](#1-browse-reply).
-Both the challenge and the response have the following format:
+Both the challenge and the response have the following format.

+*Version 5.7 - 6.33:*

 | Offset | Size | Description |
 | --- | --- | --- |